Climate of Melbourne

-Melbourne, the state capital of Victoria and second largest city in Australia, has a temperate oceanic climate (Köppen climate classification Cfb) and is well known for its changeable weather conditions.
-This is mainly due to Melbourne's geographical location.
+Melbourne, the state capital of Victoria and the second most populous city in Australia (most populous in urban area), has a temperate oceanic climate (Köppen climate classification Cfb), with warm summers and cool, damp winters.
+Melbourne is well known for its changeable weather conditions, mainly due to it being located on the boundary of hot inland areas and the cool southern ocean.
 This temperature differential is most pronounced in the spring and summer months and can cause strong cold fronts to form.
-These cold fronts can be responsible for all sorts of severe weather from gales to severe thunderstorms and hail, minor temperature drops, and heavy rain.
-The city experiences little humidity in summer, except at the end of hot spells following thunderstorms and rain.
+These cold fronts can be responsible for varied forms of severe weather from gales to thunderstorms and hail, large temperature drops and heavy rain.
+Winters, while exceptionally dry by southern Victorian standards, are nonetheless drizzly and overcast.
+The lack of winter rainfall is owed to Melbourne's rain shadowed location between the Otway and Macedon Ranges, which block much of the rainfall arriving from the north and west.